LitLabs420/Labs-Ai/PRODUCTION_CHECKLIST.md

 ✅ Team trained on monitoring/escalation
 ```

-**When all boxes are checked, your LitLabs Web app is PRODUCTION READY and can handle real customers.**
+**When all boxes are checked, your Litree Web app is PRODUCTION READY and can handle real customers.**

 ---